rayvburn/ORB-SLAM2_ROS/README.md

 # 3. Installation, example

 The installation process is quite a mess now.
-Look at the note in the **orb_slam2_lib/Vocabulary** folder. **Then** try to follow the instructions below and everything should be good.
+To start with, look at the note placed in the **ORB_SLAM2/orb_slam2_lib/Vocabulary** folder. **Then** try to follow the instructions below and everything should be good.
+Note that the installation script was tested under `Ubuntu 16.04` with `ROS Kinetic` and works fine.

 Firstly, clean the existing `catkin` workspace if you plan to install `ORB-SLAM2_ROS` along with other packages.

     catkin clean

-The installation process, in steps, is as follows:
+The installation process, in steps, is as follows (in case of an existing workspace, move on to the next block):

     mkdir ${YOUR_**NEW**_CATKIN_WORKSPACE_LOCATION}
     cd ${YOUR_**NEW**_CATKIN_WORKSPACE_LOCATION}
+    catkin init
     mkdir src

+Being in the main folder of your `catkin` workspace:

     cd src
     git clone https://github.com/rayvburn/ORB-SLAM2_ROS